 - How to Read the Celtic Cross Spread Like A Pro – Looking Deeper

 - How to Read the Celtic Cross Spread Like A Pro – Indicators of Success

 The The Quest Tarot (Book & Card Pack) is used with the kind permission of its creator Joseph Ernest Martin.

 Do you love this tutorial?

 Download the complete series in one beautifully presented ebook.
 Printer-friendly but stylish this ebook contains all four parts of the tutorial plus the Retrospective Tarot Reading post to help you playfully expand the Celtic Cross Spread.
-Get yours right now.
+Get yours right now for just £5.